26 Mar 2023 06:34

-There are currently no Weather Watches and/or Warnings issued for Ft Campbell.
+There are currently no Weather Watches or Warnings for Fort Campbell, KY.

-Fort Campbell Cantonment Roads are GREEN.
-Ft Campbell Training Area Roads are GREEN.
+Fort Campbell Cantonment Roads are Green.
+Fort Campbell Training Area Roads are Green.

 - Digital Garrison - Download the free app for your mobile device's app store, create an account, select Fort Campbell, and enable push notifications for information about delays or closures.
 Check out the announcements for weather alerts, road conditions, and more.

 - ALERT! - Visit the ALERT! page on our website for information on how to sign up for the emergency notification system.

 - Social Media - Follow Fort Campbell on Facebook.

 Detachment 4, 18th Combat Weather Squadron.
 They are an Air Force unit of Battlefield Weather Airmen assigned to the support the 101st Airborne Division.
 They deploy with the 101st in support of Overseas Contingency Operations and day-to-day their mission focuses on supporting the 101st and the airfields/helipads at Fort Campbell.

 It is not uncommon for alerts to be issued hours before severe weather is projected to take place and covering a longer time span than alerts from the National Weather Service.
 This is to allow units to secure equipment, such as aircraft, before a storm and to take precautions for the safety of personnel.
 Weather alerts for Fort Campbell may take place at different times than what is issued to our local communities by the National Weather Service.
 With Fort Campbell covering four counties over two states, information from the National Weather Service and from Detachment 4, 18th Combat Weather Squadron is used to localize the weather forecast for the installation.
 Information gathered by the airmen is also used by the National Weather Service.